-ts
+Aerial Defaults

-1
+Table # 1

-002.5
+Scan Rate 002.5

-001.0
+Time Out 001.0

-1 002.5

-- Table #:Selects the frequency table used for scanning.
-Twelve tables are available.Multiple tables are used to optimize Aerial surveys in multiple locations. - Scan Rate: Sets the amount of time the R4500C will stop on each frequency while attempting to detect tags.
-The number after the decimal point may be a 0 or a 5 to allow half second increments. - Time Out: The amount of time the receiver will stay on a Frequency while attempting to detect a tag.
+Table #: Selects the frequency table used for scanning.
+Twelve tables are available.

+Multiple tables are used to optimize Aerial surveys in multiple locations.

+Scan Rate: Sets the amount of time the R4520C will stop on each frequency while attempting to detect tags.
+The number after the decimal point may be a 0 or a 5 to allow half second increments.

+Time Out: The amount of time the receiver will stay on a Frequency while attempting to detect a tag.
 If no tag is detected in the Time Out period, the receiver will advance to the next frequency in its frequency table.
 This feature allows faster scanning by truncating the scan time if no tag is detected in the Time Out period.
-The user defines the parameter (e.g. 003 300 seconds).
+The user defines the parameter (e.g. 003.
+300 seconds).
 Refer to section 14.0 for information on setting the Time Out value.

-Aerial Def aults GPS YES
+Aerial Defaults GPS YES

+GPS:

-GPS: Sets whether the GPS receiver is on or off when an Aerial Scan starts.
-An optional GPS antenna must be connected to the R4500C for this option to work.
+Sets whether the GPS receiver is on or off when an Aerial Scan starts.
+An optional GPS antenna must be connected to the R4520C for this option to work.

-2.2.2 Stationary Defaults
+2.1.2.2 Stationary Defaults

 Move the cursor to the Stationary Defaults item and press "ENTER".
 There will be a number of different screens to go through when entering the stationary defaults, depending on your screen selections.
-Pressing "ESC" will bring you back to the previous screen.
+Pressing ESC+will bring you back to the previous screen.

-Stationary Defa ults:
+Stationary Defaults:

 Time Out 003 sec

 Scan Time 010 sec

 Store Rate 0010 min

+Time Out:

-- Time Out: The amount of time the receiver will stay on a Frequency while attempting to detect a tag.
+The amount of time the receiver will stay on a Frequency while attempting to detect a tag.
 If no tag is detected in the Time Out period, the receiver will advance to the next frequency in its frequency table.
 This feature allows faster scanning by truncating the scan time if no tag is detected in the Time Out period.
-The user defines the parameter (e.g. 003 300 seconds).
+The user defines the parameter (e.g. 003 .
+300 seconds).
 Refer to section 14.0 for information on setting the Time Out value.

+Scan Time:

-Scan Time: The amount of time to hold on a frequency and attempt to detect tags.
-The Scan - Scan Time: The amount of time to hold on a frequency and attempt to detect tags.
+The amount of time to hold on a frequency and attempt to detect tags.
 The Scan time will override the Time Out time, if a pulse has been detected during the Time Out period.
-The Scan Time is set to whatever you need this set at (e.g. 003 300) seconds.
-Refer to section 15.0 for information on setting the Scan Time value. - Store Rate: This defines how often a tag's detection will be stored for each antenna.
+The Scan Time is set to whatever you need this set at (e.g. 003 .
+300) seconds.
+Refer to section 15.0 for information on setting the Scan Time value.

+This defines how often a tags detection will be stored for each antenna.
 For example if the Store Rate is set to 10 minutes and a scan time of 15 seconds, its presence will only be recorded once during that 10 minute period.
 The data stored will include the time stamp of the strongest signal strength measured in one 15 second scan time during the 10 minute scan period.
-Stored with it will be all detected ID's for that frequency, and the total count of detections for each ID during the 10 minute store period.
+Stored with it will be all detected IDs for that frequency, and the total count of detections for each ID during the 10 minute store period.